Raam043/Ticket_Booking/README.md

-# Ticket_Booking Installation with docker by Jenkins
+# `Ticket_Booking Web Application` Installation with docker and Jenkins.

 Release linux server and install Jenkins and Docker